-I recently completed Star Racers, my first novel, and it won the IPPY Silver 2016 National Book Award for Best Science Fiction.
+In 2016 I completed Star Racers, my first novel, and it won the Silver Medal IPPY Award for Best Science Fiction.
 I’d like to share with you the top ten most important things I did while writing Star Racers, which I believe led to its success.

 1. Build off what you love.